HENNGE/minisaml/docs/saml-intro.rst

         MiniSAML does not provide support for building Identity Providers.
         Identity Provider is often shortened to IdP.

+    Issuer
+        A unique identifier of each party in SAML.
+Both a :term:`Service Provider` and :term:`Identity Provider` have an :term:`Issuer`.
+To a :term:`Identity Provider`, the :term:`Issuer` of the :term:`Service Provider` is called the :term:`Audience`.

     SAML Request
         A request sent from the :term:`Service Provider` to the :term:`Identity Provider` to authenticate a user.
 MiniSAML generates these for you.